RoxieAtRubrik/hello-world/Europe/London.md

 ## To Eat/Drink

-* Dishoom (http://www.dishoom.com/shoreditch/), an amazing fusion restaurant with modern twists on Indian food.
+* Dishoom (http://www.dishoom.com/shoreditch/), an charismatic fusion restaurant with modern twists on Indian food.
 Come early, there's always a queue.
 Definitely try the chocolate cake with chili icecream.

 ## Parks